DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

   * In Recursive Algorithm,
     * It is only called recursive if it solves a problem by reducing it to an instance of the same problem with smaller input such as "n!"

+## **Week 5:**
+- We continued the class discussion on recursive algorithm.
+ * Recursive Algorithms
+  * Algorithm is a finite set of precise instructions for performing a computation or solving a problem.
+   - In short, it is used to solve a problem.

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**